The-Marcy-Lab-School-Assignments/swe-sr-5-1-kurasmagnolia/README.md

 Do some research on the history of when / how classes were introduced into JavaScript and share your findings.
 Your response should include:

-* What version of JavaScript were classes introduced in and when did it come out?
+- What version of JavaScript were classes introduced in and when did it come out?
-* Why were classes introduced into JavaScript?
+- Why were classes introduced into JavaScript?

 ### Response 4

+`Classes` were introduced into JavaScript in June of 2015, when the 6th edition of ECMAScript 6 (ES6) was released.
+ECMAScript is the standardized specification that defines the JavaScript programming language.

+`Classes` were introduced in ECMAScript 6 (ES6) to make JavaScript more structured and intuitive, particularly for developers coming from languages like Java and C++.
+Before ES6, JavaScript relied on prototypal inheritance, which, while powerful, could be complex and unintuitive.

+By introducing a familiar class-based syntax, ES6 made it easier for developers to write, organize, and manage object-oriented code while still leveraging JavaScript’s prototype-based nature under the hood.

 ## Prompt 5